 Sewing cards are something you can quickly make with cardstock to have kids make a project that they can do over and over or bring home to share.
-I Heart Crafty Things has a fun Paper Plate Heart Sewing Craft.
-To make this you will need paper plates, hole punch, scissors, pencils, yarn needles, yarn, and tape.
+I Heart Crafty Things has a great Paper Plate Heart Sewing Craft activity that you can do with your students.
+For this activity, you will need paper plates, hole punch, scissors, pencils, yarn needles, yarn, and tape.
 For younger students, you could prepare the plates ahead of time for a quick craft.
 Slightly older students can work on hand strength by punching holes around the paper plate heart.

-Kids will also adore learning how to weave with their own loom which they can take home.
+Kids can also learn how to weave with their own loom, which they can even take home.
 With some cardboard, a ruler, pencil, scissors, and tape it’s easy to make a quick loom.
 The cardboard could be cut ahead of time following the instructions on Art Bar Blog’s post about weaving with kids.
 Model how to weave with your own loom.
 Allow children to practice and send home the loom for practice or leave it in the classroom for quiet time.

 Another twist on weaving uses paper plates.
 Cassie Stephens has a craft on circle loom weaving with instructions where they paint the plates.
 Thicker white plates could be purchased for kids to color with markers, crayons, or colored pencils.
 Because you have limited in sessions, it will be best not to have to wait for the plates to dry.
 These plates will work on fine motor skills, planning skills, and more.